Opening to Members of the Public

 A free Wi-Fi connection is available.

-We offer special discount rates for groups of 15 or more visitors, all our group tours include admission to the Castle, Gardens and Grounds.
+We offer special discount rates for groups of 15 or more visitors, all our group tours include admission to the Castle and Gardens.

 |Private Viewing of the Castle with a tour guide||£14||£7|